 Teams are responsible for coordinating their own lodging and travel plans.

-Lodging-Hotels
+Lodging-Event Hotel

 RoboNation has contracted with a local hotel to provide a special rate for RoboBoat teams.
 Teams are responsible for booking their own lodging for the event.
+More information to be released at a later date.